mgamio/blog/_posts/2022-10-05-load-balancing-clustering.md

 Load balancing is a process that routes network traffic to a group of backend servers, also known as a server pool.
 A load balancer is responsible for [distributing incoming requests](https://codersite.dev/hot-warm-architecture-elasticsearch/){:target="_blank"} to a collection of application servers.

-Load balancers help solve problems of performance, economy, and availability.
+Load balancers help solve problems of server performance, high availability and scalability in distributed systems.

 ## Application Server